DIG-Kaust/Adaptive-subtraction/README.md

 ![LOGO](https://github.com/DIG-Kaust/Adaptive-subtraction/blob/master/figures/logo.png)

 Reproducible material to perform adaptive subtraction to correct predicted multiples.
 Synthetic seismic data is modeled and multiples are predicted following the SRME method.
 We tried using an L1-L1 approach, where the optimization on the patched data is conducted by the ADMM.
-Additionally, the Curvelet Transform is used for demultiple.
+Additionally, the Curvelet Transform is used to separate primaries from multiples, and with 2 masking methods multiples are (better) supressed.

 ## Project structure
 This repository is organized as follows: